 In most cases, this can be easily repaired using local anesthesia, restoring your ear’s appearance and the ability to wear earrings.

 It is performed in-office and is not a long or particularly painful procedure.
-It involves the removal of a small portion of the earlobe cartilage and then stitching the earlobe together, so it is once again attractive in appearance.
+It involves the removal of a small portion of the earlobe and then stitching the earlobe together, so it is once again attractive in appearance.

 You can expect about one hour to treat stretched or torn earlobes, after which you can return home, with no need for another person to transport you.

 Recovery Time After Earlobe Repair – What Is it?

 The recovery time after earlobe repair is minor and involves very little pain or discomfort.
 The earlobes do not have a great number of nerves.
 Any discomfort you experience is typically easy to manage with just over-the-counter medication, and only for a day or two.
 You can return to your usual activities, except sports, as no bandages will be required in most cases.
 You will return to our private clinic in about one week to have your stitches removed.
 If you want your ears to be re-pierced, you will need to wait about six weeks so that full healing has been achieved.

 To be a good candidate for this minor surgical repair, you should:

 - Have a torn earlobe

 - Have stretched piercings

 - Have uneven or overlarge earlobes you want to be reshaped